Introduction

 Clinical Skills Examination (CSE) (NRE Step-2)

 Candidates must be able to pass the theoretical as well as Clinical Skills Examination (CSE) parts separately.
 Before being certified successful on the NRE.
 The minimum passing score for the theory (MCQs) component is 60 percent.
 As well as the required minimum score to pass the CSE comprising the obligatory stations, is 60 percentage.
-The technique of Angoff will be used in order to standardize the NRE exam.
+The Angoff technique is used to standardize the NRE exam.

 Who have passed in the theoretical part (MCQs).
 However fail the CSE must return to the CSE section only and register according to the rules.
 But, if a student is unable to pass the CSE within 3 (03) consecutive times.
 They’ll have to take a second attempt at the theory as well as CSE component at the 4th attempt.
 The rule applies for each of the three unsuccessful CSE attempts.